daviddias99/computer-graphics-feup-laig/README.md

 **Project 1**

 **Description:** Much similar to the projects done in the [CGRA course](https://github.com/daviddias99/computer-graphics-feup-cgra), this project had the goal of creating a scene composed of complex objects created from more primitive objects.
 For this project we also created a Triangle, Sphere, Bottomless cylinder and a Torus.
 We also created a file type, similar to LXS, which was used to describe the scene graph.
 We had also to deal with the concepts of lighting, textures, shadows, user I/O and materials.
+More info on the assignment `1st_Project/docs/proj1_specification.pdf`.

 **Technologies:** WebGL, Javascript, GLSL Shaders